03 September 2022

 German postcard by Ross Verlag, no. 5516/1, 1930-1931.
 Photo: Metro-Goldwyn-Mayer (MGM).

-Lew Ayres co-starred with Garbo in her last silent film The Kiss (1929), directed by Belgium-born director Jacques Feyder and scripted by German screenwriter Hanns Kräly.
+Lew Ayres co-starred with Garbo in her last silent film The Kiss (1929), directed by Belgian-born director Jacques Feyder and scripted by German screenwriter Hanns Kräly.
 After this successful film, Feyder directed Garbo again in the German version of Anna Christie (1930) and then returned to France.
 There he produced his greatest achievements: Le Grand Jeu (1934), Pension Mimosas (1935) and La Kermesse Héroique/Carnival in Flanders (1935).

 Greta Garbo